Our Current Partnerships

-Hot on the heels of the success of the original pork sausages range, the Dragon's Egg was launched in July 2014, selling over 1 million scotch eggs in just over a year.
+Hot on the heels of the success of the original pork sausages range, the Dragon's Egg was launched in July 2014, selling over 1 million scotch eggs in it's first year!.
 2015 saw the introduction of Dragon’s Fury, a chilli pork crackling snack, and Traditional Pork Scratchings.
 In 2016 the Dragon's Pork Pie and Dragon's Sausage Roll were launched, followed by the Premium Scotch Egg in 2017.

 In 2017, the Alf Turner 'in support of' product range picked up the award for Best Brand Licensed Food or Beverage Product or Range at the Brand and Lifestyle Licensing Awards.
 Competition in the category was stiff and included big brands such as Guinness, J20, Jamie Oliver and Magnum.